Bellevue is a thriving metropolis, just 10 minutes east of Seattle across Lake Washington.

 Kids can also visit the small animal area behind the barn, to see chickens, rabbits and ducks.
 Some larger animals like cows and horses are out on the adjacent fields.

-After visiting the farm you can then explore the trails in the scenic 150-acre Kelsey Park, with a creek, wetlands, and open grassed areas.
+After visiting the farm you can then explore the trails in the scenic 150-acre Kelsey Park in Bellevue, with a creek, wetlands, and open grassed areas.
 Hang out at the playground, or enjoy a picnic.

 12. Sunbathe on the lawns at Clyde Beach Park.

-Clyde Beach Park has a picturesque setting on the shores of Lake Washington, just a few minutes northwest of Bellevue’s downtown.
+Clyde Beach Park has a picturesque setting on the shores of Lake Washington, just a few minutes northwest of downtown Bellevue.

 The 2.2 acre park has a grassy hill that stretches all the way to the waterfront, with a playground, picnic tables and a vintage boathouse.
 There’s no sandy beach, just set of a concrete stairs that leads to the water.